Mooon1/sh99/README.md

 ---

 Create custom Flags for update-groups.
-Whenever you want to push the update folder only to specific pathes you can add these pathes to `$cfg['update']['flags']['-myflag']` and call the update command with this flag `-myflag`.
+Whenever you want to push the update or run folder only to specific pathes you can add these pathes to `$cfg['update']['flags']['-myflag']` and call the command with this flag `-myflag`.

 `php -f sh99.php update --bk -myflag`